Gov. Brian Kemp (R) Signs Restrictive S.B. 202

-WASHINGTON, D.C. — Gov. Brian Kemp (R) signed the voter suppression bill Senate Bill 202 tonight at a televised press conference.
-The bill passed the Georgia House and Senate earlier today, and was rushed to the governor’s desk for final passage.
+WASHINGTON, D.C. — Gov. Brian Kemp (R) signed voter suppression bill Senate Bill 202 into law tonight at a televised press conference.
+The bill passed the Georgia House and Senate earlier today and was rushed to the governor’s desk for final passage.
 S.B.
 202 includes a host of voter suppression measures like shortened absentee ballot timelines, drop box restrictions, the criminalization of “line warming” and much more.

 In his press conference this evening, Kemp stated, “With Senate Bill 202, Georgia will take another step towards ensuring our elections are secure, accessible and fair.”